DISTRICT | September 30, 2019

 The district has been negotiating in good faith with the two unions that represent the majority of our employees, the Chicago Teachers Union (CTU) and SEIU Local 73 (SEIU) to present offers that are fair, honor teachers and staff, and recognize their contribution to the historic academic progress we have made in the past decade.
 Two independent factfinders concluded that our offers are fair and in the best interest of CPS, employees, and Chicago families.

-Below is a summary of our comprehensive counteroffer below:
+Below is a summary of our comprehensive counteroffer:

 - Generous Compensation: Our staff deserve to be compensated well for their exceptional service, and we are offering the most generous compensation proposals in the district’s history.
 Under our proposal, teachers and support staff will benefit from a 16 percent across-the-board raise, and key support staff members, including clerks, teacher assistants, special education classroom assistants (SECAs), nurses, and other paraprofessionals, will receive even larger raises through a restructured pay scale.
-By the end of our contract, the average CPS teacher will make nearly $100,000 a year.
+By the end of our contract, the average teacher’s salary will rise to nearly $100,000.

 - Sanctuary Schools: Establish far-reaching sanctuary school protections for immigrant and refugee teachers and families that reaffirm the commitments CPS has made to protect our families and staff.